-Kootanchoru is a traditional one-pot meal served for lunch by my maternal grand mother whenever we gathered during vacation.
-This meal used to be prepared by her with locally grown vegetables like drumsticks, raw mango, jack fruit seeds, etc. and served with home-made fried appalams & vadagams.
-I, my siblings & my cousins used to have lots of fun when we fight with one another for more jack fruit seeds and appalams.
-We still remember mixed flavors of vegetables, spices and vadagams emanating from her kitchen while we play in the front yard.
+Kootanchoru is a traditional one-pot meal prepared for lunch by my maternal grand mother when we all gathered during vacation.
+She used to be prepare it with locally grown vegetables like drumsticks, drumstick leaves, raw banana, raw mango along with its seed (of course the seed will be discarded), jack fruit seeds, etc. and serve us with home-made fried appalam & vadagam.
+The main attraction for kids in this meal are the nutty jack fruit seeds & sour mango flesh enclosing its seed.
+We still remember the mixed flavors of vegetables, spices and vadagam emanating from her kitchen while we all play in the courtyard.

-As this one-pot meal is a mixture of rice, lentils, vegetables & spices, it turns out to be a complete meal with carbs, protein, vitamins & minerals.
+Health Benefits: Kootanchoru is prepared with rice, lentils, vegetables & spices and is a complete meal with necessary carbs, protein, vitamins & minerals.

 Cooking Time : 40 min